xaxxon/v8toolkit/README.md

 edit the Makefile so that V8_DIR=\<PATH_TO_V8_BASE_DIRECTORY> (under LINUX if compiling on Linux or in the `else` section if compiling on OS X)

-To build the libray, on OS X, type `make`, on Linux, type "make LINUX=1"
+To build the libray, on OS X, type `make tests`, on Linux, type "make tests LINUX=1"

 The library and some sample programs should build.
 To confirm everything is working, `make run` will run the sample programs.